2023 Best Journalism Bachelor's Degree Schools in Connecticut

 Request Information

-A rank of #5 on this year’s list means Southern Connecticut State University is a great place for journalism students working on their bachelor’s degree.
-Located in the medium-sized city of New Haven, SCSU is a public school with a medium-sized student population.
+The excellent bachelor’s degree programs at Southern Connecticut State University helped the school earn the #5 place on this year’s ranking of the best journalism schools in Connecticut.
+Located in the city of New Haven, SCSU is a public college with a medium-sized student population.

-Explore all the Best Journalism Colleges in the New England Area or other specific states within that region.
+Explore all the Best Journalism Schools in the New England Area or other specific states within that region.

 Journalism is one of 5 different types of programs to choose from.